REPRODUCTIVE JUSTICE FOR WOMEN

 As a simple human rights issue, women should have the same autonomy of their bodies as men when it comes to birth control, bearing a child, or having sex.

 Birth control is not a universal right.
-In fact, those who do have the available option of contraceptives are very lucky.
+Those who do have the available option of contraceptives are very lucky.
 It is terrifying for a woman to learn that she is pregnant when she was not expecting it or did not wish for it to happen.

 Abortion is a widely debated topic on all frontiers.
 Most of those in charge of funding, informational resources, and support of abortion/abortive options are mainly, on a legislative scale, male.
 Emotional, physical, and cultural effects can be extremely damaging to the female, especially if she is enduring the process with little or no external support (family, friends, partner).